wilson-ye-chen/aqua/README.md

 * `r` - end-of-day returns.

 # Code
-## Abstract
-MATLAB code for reproducing the simulation and empirical studies in the paper.

 ## Description
 All the code files are under the `src` directory.
 The sub-directories under `src` are organised as follows:
 * `apat` - functions associated with the Apatosaurus distribution.
 * `base` - library-type functions that implement the core functionalities (e.g., data cleaning, generating QF-valued data, estimating the DQF model using MCMC, generating Bayesian forecasts, etc.).
-* `l1spline` - functions written by 'Mariano Tepper' for fitting L1-splines of Tepper and Saprio (2012, 2013).
+* `l1spline` - functions written by Mariano Tepper for fitting L1-splines of Tepper and Saprio (2012, 2013).
 The `l1spline` function is called during data clearning.
 (See Appendix F for details.)
 * `ppr` - high-level functions and datasets for producing 'paper specific' results.
-Some functions require intermediate results returned by the lower-level functions in 'base'.
+Some functions require intermediate results returned by the lower-level functions in `base`.
 * `sh` - BASH shell scripts for automatically submitting estimation/forecasting jobs to be executed in parallel on an Unix/Linux cluster (via PBS job scripts).
 * `subaxis` - code written by Aslak Grinsted for generating more flexible sub-plots.

 ## Access to HPC
 Access to an Unix/Linux cluster supporting PBS scripts and MATLAB is desirable as it enables the forecasts and estimation results to be generated in parallel (by taking advantage of the provided shell scripts in `sh`).

-# Instructions for Use
+# Manual
 ## Examples
+Assume that
-Assume that 1) you have cloned the repository, 2) have MATLAB running, and 3) your current working directory is `src`.
+1. you have cloned the repository,
+2. have MATLAB running, and
+3. your current working directory is `src`.

 ### I. Generate cleaned price data from raw .csv data:
 Uncompress all the files in `ppr/data/csv.gz` into a new directory, e.g., `ppr/data/csv`.